stellarguard/stellarguard/Notes.md

 = Code improvements =

-[] Have first-class response objects in controllers -- fromJSON might be ok [] Drastically improve TFA strategy code... it sucks [] Standardize how create works -- do i need to pass a full class, or just props?
+[] Standardize how create works -- do i need to pass a full class, or just props?
 [] change StellarAccount to Account
 [] middleware for fetching objects
-[] get case sensitivity on everything -- usernames, email [] Error codes and standardized errors
+[] Error codes and standardized errors
 [] Look into mobx-utils for state handling
+[] standardize terminology of authorize vs verification -- ex: transactionVerificationType

 NEXT:

 Next Steps
 = UI

-* Verify email page just says "HELLO THERE"
 = Postgres
 = Google Domains
 = Google App Engine
 = Sendgrid

 Nice to Have
 [] Known accounts list -- warn if it's unknown or someone you haven't sent to before